Sunday, 29 January 2023

 Human Rights in retreat

 The Universal Declaration of Human Rights, adopted by the General Assembly of the United Nations on December 10, 1948, embodies the broadest consensus of contemporary civilisation on the subject of Human Rights.
-It gives recognition of the inherent dignity and the equal and inalienable rights of all members of the human family, which is the foundation of freedom, justice, and peace in the world.
-But unfortunately, many of those countries that have signed up need to pay more attention to the significance of this comprehensive declaration, not translate it to suit their culture to provide a fence against what it stands for.
-Here as we shall see later in this essay, overcoming what the convention stands for, several hurdles of State autonomy, exceptionalism, and State sovereignty.
+It gives recognition of the inherent dignity equal and inalienable rights of all members of the human family, which is the foundation of freedom, justice, and peace in the world.
+Many of those countries that have signed up need to pay more attention to the significance of this comprehensive declaration, not translate it to suit their culture and provide a fence against what it stands for.

 The forgotten Uyghur people in China

 So, what are Human Rights – Human rights are fundamental rights and freedoms that every person in the world should have.
 Human rights are norms that aspire to protect all people everywhere from severe political, legal, and social abuses.
 Examples of human rights are the right to freedom of religion, the right to a fair trial when charged with a crime, the right not to be tortured, and the right to education.
 A call on courts and citizens to give full and faithful protection to the rights of everyone, regardless of race, colour, religion, sex, or national origin.
 There must be a presumption of innocence.
-It is the responsibility of the state to prove that someone is guilty not of the suspected person to prove their innocence.
+It is the responsibility of the state to prove guilt, not of the suspected person, to prove their innocence.
 People should not be coerced into confessing to a crime or giving evidence against themselves.
-In general, if someone exercises their right to silence, it should not be used as evidence of guilt or as a reason to place them in pre-trial detention.
+Exercising the right to silence not be used as evidence of guilt or a reason to place them in pre-trial detention.
 Human rights are a deserved justice that protects the individual to enjoy life as he or she pleases.
-To suppress the freedom of choice, whether culture induced by the states will be considered a violation of human rights or tyranny; a vicious act to mask concern for human dignity.
+To suppress the freedom of choice, be it culture induced by the state, is a violation of human rights or tyranny; a vicious act to mask concern for human dignity.
 Rights also define the claims that one legal subject could legitimately make against another to protect their person, property, business, reputation, and interest or to compel another to live up to their contracts, promises, and other obligations.

 The large-scale protests in China are not just a response to Covid restrictions but about fundamental human rights, including freedom of speech.
 They follow weeks of demonstrations in support of women’s rights in Iran.